aliutkus/favor/README.md

         self,
         key_dim, # dimension of the keys
-        orthonormal=True, # whether or not the random features are drawn orthonormal m=128, # the number of random features to compute the attention redraw=True, # whether the features should be drawn anew each time h=lambda x: 1., # see paper
+        orthonormal=True, # whether or not the random features are drawn orthonormal causal=False, # whether or not to use causal ("unidirectional") attention m=128, # the number of random features to compute the attention redraw=True, # whether the features should be drawn anew each time h=lambda x: 1., # see paper